A Central Limit Theorem for Punctuated Equilibrium: A model for punctuated stabilizing selection

-In this work we consider a fundamental model of phylogenetic tree growth --- the conditioned on number of tip species pure birth process (Yule tree).
-We first introduce some notation, illustrated in Fig. \ref{figTreeNotation} (see also \citet{KBar2014,KBarSSag2015,SSagKBar2012}).
-We consider a tree that has $n$ tip species.
-Let $U^{(n)}$ be the tree height, $\tau^{(n)}$ the time from today (backwards) to the coalescent of a pair of randomly chosen tip species, $\tau^{(n)}_{ij}$ the time to coalescent of tips $i$, $j$, $\Upsilon^{(n)}$ the number of speciation events on a random lineage, $\upsilon^{(n)}$ the number of common speciation events for a random pair of tips bar the splitting them event (as jumps take place after speciation) and $\upsilon^{(n)}_{ij}$ the number of common speciation events for tips $i$, $j$ bar the splitting them event.
-Furthermore let $I^{(n)}$ be the sequence of nodes on a randomly chosen lineage and $J^{(n)}$ be a binary sequence indicating if a jump took place after each respective node in the $I^{(n)}$ sequence.
-Finally let $T_{k}$ be the time between speciation events $k$ and $k+1$, $p_{k}$ and $\sigma_{c,k}^{2}$ be respectively the probability and variance of the jump just after the $k$--th speciation event on each daughter lineage.
+Furthermore, let $I^{(n)}$ be the sequence of nodes on a randomly chosen lineage and $J^{(n)}$ be a binary sequence indicating if a jump took place after each respective node in the $I^{(n)}$ sequence.
+Finally, let $T_{k}$ be the time between speciation events $k$ and $k+1$, $p_{k}$ and $\sigma_{c,k}^{2}$ be respectively the probability and variance of the jump just after the $k$--th speciation event on each daughter lineage.
 It is worth recalling that (unlike in \citet{PBasMMarSRob2017}'s model) both daughter lineages may jump independently of each other.
 It is also worth reminding the reader that previously (in \citet{KBar2014}) the jumps were homogeneous over the tree, in this manuscript we allow their properties to vary with the nodes of the tree.

-The above descriptions can be made of course formal.
-However, not to bore the reader with lengthy technical definitions, we move these to the Appendix.
-In the main body of the paper we give intuitive explanations of the notation.

 The following simple, yet very powerful, lemma comes from the uniformity of the choice of pair to coalesce at the $i$--th speciation event in the backward description of the Yule process.
 The proof can be found in \citet{KBar2014} on p. $45$ (by no means do I claim this well known result as my own).